Phoenix Police Lob Pepper Spray As Trump Rally Ends

-PHOENIX (AP) — Phoenix police lobbied what they said was pepper spray at protesters who threw rocks and water bottles at them as President Donald Trump’s rally broke up Tuesday night.
+PHOENIX (AP) — Phoenix police lobbed what they said was pepper spray at protesters who threw rocks and water bottles at them as President Donald Trump’s rally broke up Tuesday night.

 Clouds of the gas filled the night air as the president’s supporters began leaving the downtown Phoenix Convention Center.